The Terrawave battery pack has served me well, performing site surveys. However, it is a heavy beast, coming in at 3.82 kg.

 DURATION: 12 hours

 This battery has also proven to be very useful as a portable power source for keeping smaller devices topped up.
-Although many trains provide power, this battery pack has allowed me to sit wherever I want to and not have to worry about running out of power.
+Although many train carriages provide power, this battery pack has enabled me to sit wherever I choose and not have my seat selection influenced by an AC power outlet.